BlockstreamResearch/bip-frost-dkg/README.md

 ## Building Blocks

 As a result of our modular design approach, we give detailed algorithmic descriptions of the low-level building blocks SimplPedPop and EncPedPod.
-Nevertheless, this is not meant to endorse the direct use of SimplPedPop or EncPedPod as DKGs.
+**This is not meant to endorse direct use of SimplPedPop or EncPedPod as DKG protocols.**
-While these may in principle serve as building blocks for other DKG designs (e.g., for applications that already incorporate a broadcast mechanism), this requires careful further consideration, which is not in the scope of this document.
+While SimplPedPop and EncPedPop may in principle serve as building blocks for other DKG designs (e.g., for applications that already incorporate a broadcast mechanism), this requires careful further consideration, which is not in the scope of this document.
+Consequently, we recommend implementations not to expose the SimplPedPod and EncPedPod algorithms as part of a high-level API targeted towards developers who are not cryptographic experts.
+(TODO Is this too arrogant? )

+To keep the algorithms of SimplPedPop and EncPedPop purely non-interactive computations, we omit explicit invocations of an interactive equality check protocol.
+ChillDKG will take care of invoking the equality check protocol.

 ### SimplPedPop